Postpartum depression: new dads get baby blues too – DW – 12/17/2024

 - Physical symptoms: Fatigue, headaches, or changes in appetite can accompany emotional struggles.

-Postpartum depression in a parent has been shown to impair a child's cognitive performance, behaviour disturbance, and insecurity of attachment.
+Postpartum depression in a parent has been shown to impair a child's cognitive performance, behavior disturbance, and insecurity of attachment.

 These problems can persist into late childhood and adolescence, furthering the importance of finding effective treatments for postpartum depression.